starling021/rat-n/README.md

 ## Rubber Duck payload (USB injection)

-    INFO: USB Rubber Duck is a development USB board that can inject uploaded to duck SD card inject.bin payload in a few seconds!
+    USB Rubber Duck is a development USB board that can inject uploaded to duck SD card inject.bin payload in a few seconds!

     Platform: macOS

 ## Application macOS payload

-    INFO: Selecting Application macOS from the payload menu will give us standart MPL payload that converted to the macOS application.
+    Selecting Application macOS from the payload menu will give you standart MPL payload that converted to the macOS application.

     Platform: macOS